 |People affected||Who will be affected by it||There are 120 service users.
 60% are women, 0.5% are disabled, 0.5% are an ethnic minority, 70% are aged over 60.|

 |Equality analysis||How it will affect people||Relocating to Onland will mean that disabled people can access the service.
 The new venue is also on a main bus route and will be easier to reach by other users.
 Some irregular users may not be aware of the change and need information in accessible formats.|

 |Environmental analysis||How it will affect the environment||Better access via public transport will reduce congestion and pollution.|

 |Economic analysis||How it will affect the economy||Existing jobs will be retained as part of this relocation.|

 |Actions||What you will do as a result of this assessment to reduce negative impacts/enhance positive impacts||Send leaflets to all users about the change, making sure that alternative formats are clear and made available for people with different communication needs.|

-If your impact assessment is in another published report, please forward the link.
+- If your impact assessment is in another published report or webpage, please forward the link.

 My service has ten policies to be reviewed – do I have to do an Impact Assessment for each one?

 Not necessarily.
 It might make more sense to review all the policies together to judge their cumulative impact, or it might be more manageable to review a large policy its own.
 Do whatever makes the process manageable and meaningful.

 What training and support is available for equality impact assessment?